 As a point of reference, there are only 168 hours in a 7-day week.
 Assuming eight hours a day for sleep and 40 hours a week dedicated to a full-time job, there remains 72 hours of "free" time.
 Of course, "free" is a largely subjective term, but even while working a full-time schedule, three complete days a week are uncommitted.

-The forex is an over-the-counter market (OTC) specialising in the exchange of foreign currencies.
+The foreign exchange market (forex) is an over-the-counter market (OTC) specialising in the exchange of foreign currencies.
 It is the world's largest market in terms of currency value traded, averaging in the neighborhood of US$5 trillion daily.

 The forex is not a centralised marketplace; it is a conglomeration of individual regional markets, located around the world.
 The markets are integrated with one another electronically, thus trading is able to remain open 24 hours a day, 5 days a week.
 Sunday at 9 PM UTC cues market open, until it closes on Friday 8 PM UTC.